| Item | English Language Problematic | Quantonics' Quantum Remediation

 that, one's mind goes into this infinite 'vicious' loop which

+has been known to drive some folks into da loony bin.
 It is easy to solve that kind of sophism simply by treating

 each sentence as a separate context.
 See Doug's now old Many